 For a long time, the Republicans’ bane was the House of Representatives (one of the two houses of Congress, the other being the Senate).
 For forty years, between 1955 and 1995, the Republicans failed to win the House even once.
 Yet they have reached the promised land since: they have won the House in nine of the past eleven elections, and today control the largest House majority they have had since 1928.
 Winning big in the House in the election of 2010 (the first election following “the Great Recession”) was particularly nice for the Republicans, as in 2011 the US had its once-a-decade redrawing of congressional district boundaries, and the Republicans were thus able to redraw four times as many districts as the Democrats could.
 Taking the House back is by far the main hurdle the Democrats will have to winning the political Triple Crown.

 In contrast to the House of Representatives, the Senate and White House have not been kind to the Republicans of late.
 They have lost the Senate in four out of the past five elections and the White House in four of the past six presidential elections (or four of five, if you count the Bush-Gore-Nader election in 2000 as a wash).
-That they have staved off a Democrat Triple Crown during this period is only because they have enjoyed a Republican-appointed majority Supreme Courts for decades (until Scalia’s death this year), a legacy of having controlled the White House for 20 out of 24 years between 1969 and 1992 (under Republican presidents Nixon, Ford, Reagan, and Bush).
-At the start of Bill Clinton’s presidency, in fact, only one of nine justices had been appointed by a Democratic president.
+That they have staved off a Democrat Triple Crown during this period is only because they have enjoyed Republican-appointed majorities in the Supreme Court for decades.
+Their Supreme Court dominance has been legacy of having controlled the White House for 20 out of 24 years between 1969 and 1992, under Republican presidents Nixon, Ford, Reagan, and Bush.
+At the start of Bill Clinton’s presidency, in fact, only one of nine justices had been appointed by a Democrat president.

-This huge Supreme Court majority was in part a lucky break, though.
-It was a result of Democrat Jimmy Carter (1977-1981) having been one of just four presidents in US history, and the only one since the 1860s, not to get to appoint any Supreme Court judges.
+This huge Supreme Court majority was in part a lucky break, however.
+It was a result of Democrat Jimmy Carter (president from 1977-1981) having been one of just four presidents in US history, and the only one since the 1860s, not to get to appoint any Supreme Court judges.
 Clinton only appointed two in eight years, meanwhile, whereas Bush Sr. and Reagan together appointed five in twelve years and Nixon and Ford together appointed four in eight years.
-According to some Democrats, this Court majority was not only unlucky but also, of late, unjust, since it was the majority-Republican Court ruled that Bush defeated Gore in Florida during the 2000 election, which in turn resulted in Bush getting to appoint another two justices to the Court during his two terms in office.
+According to some Democrat supporters, this Court majority was not only unlucky but also, eventually, unjust, since it was the majority-Republican Court ruled that Bush defeated Gore in Florida during the 2000 election, which in turn resulted in Bush getting to appoint another two justices to the Court during his two terms in office.